Serre's question on thin sets in projective space: Preliminaries

 \begin{thm}[{{Bombieri--Vaaler~\cite{Bombi-Vaal}}}] Let $A\in \ZZ^{s\times r}$ have full rank, for $r>s$.
 Then there exists a non-trivial integer solution $(x_1, \ldots, x_r)$ to the system $AX = 0$ satisfying

 where $D$ is the greatest common divisor of all $s\times s$ minors of $A$. \end{thm}

-The following lemma due to Broberg is crucial in our approach to Serre's conjecture.
-It reduces our question on thin sets of type II to counting solutions to weighted homogeneous polynomials.
+The following is Broberg's projective variant of Serre's classical, affine reduction from \cite[end of Section 9.1]{Serre-Mordell}.
+It allows one to reduce Serre's question on projective thin sets of type II to a special kind of cover, and then further down to counting integral solutions to weighted polynomials in skew boxes as we do in \Cref{thm:mainFYX:unif}.

 \begin{lem}[{{Broberg~\cite[Lem.\,3]{Broberg03}}}] Let $f: X\to \PP^n$ be a quasi-finite dominant morphism of degree $d$ defined over $\QQ$ and assume that $X$ is integral.
 Then there exists a proper closed subset $V\subset X$, a positive integer $e$ and an irreducible polynomial $F\in \ZZ[Y, X_0, \ldots, X_n]$ of the form